by Texas Homesteader

 Since there were many of the more curled leaves I decided to leave every other tray removed so I could slide the loaded trays into their slots more easily.
 I placed my Excalibur dehydrator on a small table, plugged it in and waited.

-My Excalibur book recommends drying cabbage at 135 degrees until leathery, or approximately 7 to 11 hours.
+My Excalibur book recommends dehydrating cabbage at 135 degrees until leathery, or approximately 7 to 11 hours.
 After the cabbage pieces were fully dried I allowed them to air dry overnight just to make sure the moisture was gone.
 Then I packed the dried leaves into large containers for my pantry.

 Now throughout the year when I want to use my dehydrated cabbage it’s just a pantry away!
 If I’m using it in my endless soup I’ll drop the dried leaves right into the simmering broth along with my dry rice.
 It rehydrates right in the soup pot!